Mihran Mesrobian

 Mihran Mesrobian (Միհրան Մեսրոպեան; 10 May 1889 – 21 September 1975) was an Armenian-American architect whose career spanned over fifty years and in several countries.
-Having received an education in the Academy of Fine Arts in Constantinople, Mesrobian began his career as an architect in Smyrna and in Constantinople.
+Having received an education in the Academy of Fine Arts in Istanbul, Mesrobian began his career as an architect in İzmir and in Istanbul.
 While in Constantinople, Mesrobian served as the palace architect to the last Ottoman Sultan, Mehmed V.

 During World War I, Mesrobian was drafted into the Ottoman army and became a decorated soldier.
 He participated in the Gallipoli Campaign and served in the Eastern front against the Russians during the Caucasus Campaign and the Arabs during the Arab Revolt.
 During this time, the Armenian genocide began, and his family in his native Afyonkarahisar were deported and never to be heard of again.
 Mesrobian lost fifteen members of his family as a result of the genocide.
 He was held captive under the Arabs but was ultimately freed with the help of T. E. Lawrence (Lawrence of Arabia).

 Mesrobian immigrated to the United States in 1921 and became a prominent architect in the Washington, D.C. area.
 He became the primary in-house architect for Washington developer Harry Wardman.
 Much of his architecture reflected an Art Deco style, however a few of his projects were done in the Italian Renaissance and Moderne styles as well.
 Among his most noted works are the Hay–Adams Hotel, the Dupont Circle Building, The Carlton Hotel, Sedgwick Gardens, Calvert Manor, and Glebe Center.

 Early life

 Mihran Mesrobian was born 10 May 1889 in Afyonkarahisar, Ottoman Empire to Gaspar and Miriam (née Palanjian), an Armenian family of merchants.
 Mihran's immediate family consisted of three brothers and one sister.
 The Mesrobian family had lived in Afyonkarahisar for generations and were involved in the opium and cereal trade.

 Mihran Mesrobian attended the local Sahakian Armenian school which provided education aligned with European standards.
 At a young age, Mesrobian was already proficient in drawing and sketching.
 While a student at Sahakian, he further developed his talents by receiving education in penmanship, math, drawing, and manual labor/construction.
 Sahakian also taught various languages including French, Ottoman Turkish, Armenian, and English, all of which helped Mesrobian in his education and future career.

 At the age of fifteen, Mihran Mesrobian's talent in drawing and sketching was noticed by his father who then sent him to Constantinople to take entrance exams at the Academy of Fine Arts.
 Already a skilled drawer, Mesrobian did exceptionally well in the exams and was then placed in second-year of courses, instead of the beginning first-year.
 As a result, he finished the academy in four years rather than the conventional five.
 After his graduation in 1908, Mesrobian started a construction firm with a classmate.
-However, the firm turned out to be unsuccessful and Mesrobian subsequently moved to Smyrna (present-day Izmir).
+However, the firm turned out to be unsuccessful and Mesrobian subsequently moved to Smyrna (present-day İzmir).